Crystal Palace National Sports Centre

 The National Sports Centre at Crystal Palace in south London, England is a large sports centre and outdoor athletics stadium.
 It was opened in 1964 in Crystal Palace Park, close to the site of the former Crystal Palace Exhibition building which had been destroyed by fire in 1936, and is on the same site as the former FA Cup Final venue which was used here between 1895 and 1914.

 It was one of the five National Sports Centres, run on behalf of Sport England, but responsibility was transferred to the London Development Agency (now GLA Land and Property) and is managed by Greenwich Leisure Limited, under their Better brand logo.

 The athletics stadium has a capacity of 15,500, which can be increased to 24,000 with temporary seating.
-It hosts international athletics meetings.
+It has hosted international athletics meetings in the past.

-As well as sporting events, the stadium has played host to a number of live open air concerts, by artists such as Coldplay, Bruce Springsteen, Sex Pistols and Depeche Mode.
+As well as sporting events, the stadium has played host to live open air concerts, by artists including Coldplay, Bruce Springsteen, Sex Pistols and Depeche Mode.

 Architecture

 The stadium is open to the air, and has a larger West Stand and a smaller Jubilee Stand (from 1977).

-The indoor sports building was designed by the LCC Architects Department under project architect Norman Engleback between 1953–54 and is a Grade II* listed building.
+The indoor sports building was designed by the LCC Architects Department under project architect Norman Engleback, between 1953–54 and is a Grade II* listed building.
 It has a particularly interesting interior: there is a central concourse with a complex and delicate exposed concrete frame supporting the roof, which has a folded teak lining.
 The "wet" side of the central aisle houses a series of pools, including a 50m competition pool, and a diving pool with a dramatic reinforced concrete diving platform.
 The "dry" side has a smaller sports arena used for basketball, gymnastics and other sports.

-The listing from Historic England describes the building as "exceptional in the breadth of its vision, not only in the range of facilities carefully planned within it but also in being intended to serve serious performers from all nations (there is separate residential accommodation in the park) as well as local enthusiasts."
+The listing from Historic England describes the building as "exceptional in the breadth of its vision, not only in the range of facilities carefully planned within it, but also in being intended to serve serious performers from all nations (there is separate residential accommodation in the park) as well as local enthusiasts."

 A hexagonal tower and low-rise communal area next to the main building provided accommodation for 130 athletes.

 Since 2020 the 50m pool and diving pool have been closed for repairs, which will be funded by the Greater London Authority.

+In March 2026, contractor Morgan Sindall submitted plans for refurbishment of the sports centre building (including improved access to its aquatics facilities), improvement of indoor sports zones, addition of new outdoor sports courts and pitches, and renovation of existing stadium stands plus addition of a new north Stand.
+The proposed redevelopment, designed by architect FaulknerBrowns and WOO Architects, was approved by Bromley Council in July 2026.